Kynance Cove, National Trust, Cornwall

 Kynance cove is one of my favourite places in Cornwall.
 It’s mediterranean flora and crystal blue waters transports you to another world making you feel as though you are only holiday.
 It is often used for the filming of the BBC drama Poldark, with its rugged coastlines making it perfect for those dramatic shots.

 If it is a nice day I would recommend planning to go when the tide is fully out to expose its beautiful beaches.
 Although, don’t be sad if the tide is in as you can go coasteering around the headland, the rocks here make it perfect for cliff jumping!

-Kynance cove has a National Trust car park and one little free car park which requires a slightly longer walk however, the views are just amazing.
-It also has a lovely cafe where you can have a spot of light lunch or a Cornish ice cream.
+Kynance cove has a National Trust car park which is of course is free if you are a member.
+However, there is also little free car park located before you reach the National Trust car park off the track.
+It requires a slightly longer walk however, the views are just amazing.
+Kynance Cove also has a lovely cafe where you can have a spot of light lunch or a Cornish ice cream.
 Dogs are allowed on the beach out of season which Barney loved very much!

 Lots of love, Melissa x